 Understanding occupancy levels through the use of IoT sensors in your space is key to improving efficiency.
-Having access to real-time data can enable you to understand and optimise how your building is being used.
-Occupancy data can be used to inform energy usage, ensuring that energy is not used unnecessarily when areas are unoccupied.
+Having access to real-time data can enable you to understand and optimize how your building is being used.
+Occupancy data can also be used to inform energy usage, ensuring that energy is not used unnecessarily when areas are unoccupied.

-By implementing environmental sensors, heat maps can provide a real-time snapchat of your current environment, so that you can easily identify areas that are outside of the optimal range.
-This not only improves your building’s efficiency, but also optimises occupant health and wellbeing.
+By implementing environmental sensors, heat maps can provide a real-time snapshot of your current environment, so that you can easily identify areas that are outside of the optimal range.
+This not only improves your building’s efficiency, but also optimizes occupant health and wellbeing.

 Intel’s building in Israel, known as PTK1, is fitted with 14,000 sensors that generate up to 100 terabytes of data per day.
 They claim it is 40% more energy-efficient than a normal office building and that the water systems consume 75% less water.

 Smart lighting can also enable buildings to control the luminosity level of LED lights for specific areas at specific times, depending on usage.
 The Edge is a 40,000 m2 office building in Amsterdam with a smart lighting system, installed by Signify.
 Nearly 6,500 connected LED luminaires create a digital lighting infrastructure throughout the building, reportedly creating an annual reduction of €100,000 in energy costs.

-IoT technology can make travelling between high-rise building floors more efficient in terms of both time and energy.
+IoT technology can make traveling between high-rise building floors more efficient in terms of both time and energy.
 Instead of a regular lift with buttons that go up or down, passengers can type in the floor they wish to go to and are directed to the lift that will take them there with the fewest number of stops.
 By stopping at fewer floors, smart lifts consume less energy, thereby making the entire buildings more energy efficient.

 Talent attraction and retention